New Hampshire Estimated Tax Payments

 Does New Hampshire require estimated tax payments?

-New Hampshire does not have an income tax.
+New Hampshire does not have an income tax, so state estimated payments are not required.
+However, you still need to make federal estimated payments if you expect to owe $1,000 or more in federal tax.
 Consult New Hampshire Department of Revenue Administration for details.

 Are New Hampshire estimated payment dates the same as federal?